Book 11

 A) Answer these questions:

-4 Why can't we cut down all our trees to make gas?
+5. Why can’t we cut down all the trees for fuel?

 B) Which words in the story mean the opposite of: